-- Complete the table to indicate:
+c) Complete the table to indicate:

-(i) the type of vegetation, including its ecosystem status, present on the site; and (ii) whether an aquatic ecosystem is present on site.
+- (i) the type of vegetation, including its ecosystem status, present on the site; and - (ii) whether an aquatic ecosystem is present on site.

+Terrestrial Ecos Aquatic Ecosystems

+Ecosystem threat Critical Wetland (including rivers,

+status as per the Endangered depressions, channelled and unchanneled wetlands, flats, Estuary Coastline

+National Vulnerable

-Terrestrial Ecosystems Aquatic Ecosystems Ecosystem threat Critical Wetlan d (includ ding rivers, status as per the Endangered depressions, channelled and ndangered depressions, channelled and National Vulnerable unchanneled wetlands, flats, Estuary Coastline Environmental seeps pans, and artificial Management: Least wetlands) Biodiversity Act (Act No. 10 of 2004) Threatened YES NO UNSURE YES NO YES NO d) Please provide a description of the vegetation type and/or aquatic ecosystem present on site, including any important biodiversity features/information identified on site (e.g. threatened species and special habitats)
+Environmental seeps pans, and artificial

+Management: Least wetlands) - -

+Biodiversity Act (Act Threatened YES NO YES NO

+No. 10 of 2004) 120 ONCORE 120 120

+d) Please provide a description of the vegetation type and/or aquatic ecosystem present on site, including any important biodiversity features/information identified on site (e.g. threatened species and special habitats)

-The site would historically have been covered in Namaqualand Klipkoppe Shrubland (Least Threatened).
+The site would historically have been covered in Namaqualand Klipkoppe Shrubland (Least Threatened)(See Figure 5 below).